 The second tool is an algorithm based on the idea of query hints, their order, users per day values estimation via keyword boost campaigns and corrections by the Search Ads Popularity index.
 This means that if a query isn’t provided in hints and the Search Ads popularity index equals 5, traffic estimation would normally be 0.
 This is quite close to reality, although there are long-tail keywords that aren’t provided in hints and whose Search Ads popularity index is 5, but in the same time have a small audience, which can potentially bring rather useful tens and hundreds of your app’s installs per day in a country.

 This is why it is necessary to check the actual frequency on practice, which require iterations.

-Maybe a new functionality appeared during the last year and you could look for appropriate queries?
-Moreover, maybe this is the killer feature that you should include either in the app Title or Subtitle.
+Maybe a new functionality appeared during the last year and you could look for appropriate search queries?
+Moreover, maybe this is the killer feature that you should include either in the App Title or Subtitle.

-Maybe you’ve changed the strategy of your application’s development?
-Maybe you’ve raised your investments or finalized monetization and now are ready to buy greater traffic volumes, which now provides you with an opportunity to qualify for getting to the top by more traffic intensive queries?
+Maybe you’ve changed the strategy of your application’s promotion?
+Perhaps you’ve raised your investments or finalized monetization and now are ready to buy traffic, which now provides you with an opportunity to qualify for getting to the top by more traffic-intensive queries?
 Maybe your previous strategy made you focus on long-tail keywords with low competition?

 There can be many reasons to constantly ASO and conduct regular work in it.